hamedfarahani/platform/README.md

 ## Project Requirement
-install make on Your Os
+- install make on Your Os
-migrate on postgres database
+- migrate table on postgres database
-you can see all routes in api.php
+- you can see all routes in api.php
 ### bookmarket commands

 - "**make build start**" for the first time after cloning the project